OAI/learn.openapis.org/specification/components.md

 ## Summary

-Whenever the same piece of JSON or YAML is repeated in an OpenAPI document, it is probably worth converting it into a component and referencing it everywhere else.
+Whenever the same piece of JSON or YAML is repeated in an OAD, it is probably worth converting it into a component and referencing it everywhere else.

-Furthermore, [Reference Objects](https://spec.openapis.org/oas/v3.1.0#reference-object) allow splitting a document into several files to keep them organized and their individual size manageable.
+Furthermore, [Reference Objects](https://spec.openapis.org/oas/v3.1.0#reference-object) allow splitting a description into several documents to keep them organized and their individual size manageable.

 This page has shown that: